Shah Begum (wife of Jahangir)

-Shah Begum (lit.
-'Royal Begum'; c.
+Shah Begum (lit. 'royal lady'; c.
 1570 – 5 May 1605) was the first wife and chief consort of Prince Salim (later Emperor Jahangir).
 She was known as Zan-i-Kalan being the first wife of Salim.
 She was a Hindu princess by birth and committed suicide shortly before the succession of her husband to the royal throne.
 She was the mother of the eldest daughter and son of Prince Salim, Sultan-un-Nissa Begum and Khusrau Mirza.

 Family

-Manbhawati Bai, known popularly as Man Bai, was the daughter of Raja Bhagwant Das, the ruler of Amer.
-She was sister of Raja Madho Das.
-Furthermore, Mariam-uz-Zamani became her mother-in-law as well.
+Manbhawati Bai, popularly known as Man Bai, was the daughter of Raja Bhagwant Das, the ruler of Amer.
+She was the sister of Raja Madho Das and the daughter-in-law of Mariam-uz-Zamani.